tripleee/SmokeDetector-wiki/Creating-new-commands.md

       return None
   ```

 - `give_name` - `True` or `False`: When `True`, a parameter called `alias_used` can be added, which shows which alias was used.
 See [L287 of `chatcommands.py`](https://github.com/Charcoal-SE/SmokeDetector/blob/3fae27a1f1a2fc5053c438047a55359f963eb013/chatcommands.py#L287).
+This parameter will be supplied as a keyword argument.

 - `arity` - tuple of `int`s: Allows the number of command argument to be in the range. (eg `arity=(0,2)`) allows the command to have 0, 1 or 2 arguments.
+Absent values will be provided as `None`.

 - `reply` - `True` or `False`: Defaults to `False`.
 If `True`, the command will only execute if it is a reply or by `sd` feedback, not `!!/`.
 If `False`, the command will only execute if `!!/` is used.

 ## 3. Post something

-To post data that is what you expected, simply execute `return "your message here"`
+To post data that is what you expected, simply execute `return "some message"`

 If you encounter an error, you can raise a `CmdException` with a string as the error message.
 The string will be sent to chat.
+The difference is that with `return`, the response can be suppressed if the command is issued in "silent mode" (ends with an additional hyphen, e.g. `!!/command-`).
+With `raise CmdException`, the response suppression will be ignored and Smokey will always response with the string in the exception.

 ```python
 @command()